puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 #####`--migrate 3.8/4.0`

 Turns on migration validation for the preview compilation.
 Validation result is produced to the preview log file.
 When compiling for a single node (or using `--last` for a single node), the logs can optionally also be viewed on stdout with `--view preview-log`.

+If no `--preview-environment` is specified the baseline environment will be used also for the preview compilation but with the
+`--parser` setting automatically set to `future`.

 When `--migrate 3.8/4.0` is on, values where one value is a string and the other numeric are considered equal if they represent the same number.
 This can be turned off with `--diff-string-numeric`, but turning this off might result in many conflicts being reported that need no action.